ibm-cloud-docs/openwhisk/use_cases.md

 Serverless computing platforms give developers a rapid way to build APIs without servers. {{site.data.keyword.openwhisk_short}} supports automatic generation of REST API for actions.
 The [{{site.data.keyword.openwhisk_short}} feature](/docs/openwhisk?topic=cloud-functions-apigateway) can invoke an action with HTTP methods other than POST and without the action's authorization API key through the {{site.data.keyword.openwhisk_short}} API Gateway.
 This capability is helpful not only for exposing APIs to external consumers, but also for building microservices applications.

-Additionally, {{site.data.keyword.openwhisk_short}} actions can be connected to an API Management tool of choice (such as [IBM API Connect](https://www.ibm.com/cloud/api-connect) or other).
+Additionally, {{site.data.keyword.openwhisk_short}} actions can be connected to an API Management tool of choice (such as [IBM API Connect](https://www.ibm.com/cloud/api-connect){: external} or other).
 Similar to other use cases, all considerations for scalability, and other Qualities of Services apply.

-[Emoting](https://github.com/IBM-Cloud/openwhisk-emoting) is a sample app that uses {{site.data.keyword.openwhisk_short}} actions through a REST API.
+[Emoting](https://github.com/IBM-Cloud/openwhisk-emoting){: external} is a sample app that uses {{site.data.keyword.openwhisk_short}} actions through a REST API.

-See the following example that includes a discussion of [using Serverless as an API backend](https://martinfowler.com/articles/serverless.html#ACoupleOfExamples).
+See the following example that includes a discussion of [using Serverless as an API backend](https://martinfowler.com/articles/serverless.html#ACoupleOfExamples){: external}.

 ## Mobile back end
 {: #use_cases_mobile}